MikeRow/BananoPHP/README.md

 ### lib

-A library that contains useful classes for interfacing with the Nano node or for carrying out operations related to the Nano sphere without directly using the node
+A library that contains useful classes for interfacing with the Nano node or for performing functions related to the Nano sphere without directly using the node

 - NanoBlock
 - NanoCLI